A new model for regulating aged care

 It's often thought that relational regulation does mean a softer approach and nothing could be further from the truth.
 Relational regulation, however, does mean that we treat each other with respect.
 It's about respectful dialogue, and knowing and being interested in knowing and in solving the problems that we're having.
 Now, if we can't solve those problems, and let me give you an example: a care planning meeting is the perfect place for everyone to come together to solve a problem, and even difficult problems can be solved in a care planning meeting.
 But if there is no meeting, if the meeting does not include the resident or the person receiving care, and they're not allowed to attend or they're silenced in some way, then we do need to have a regulatory apparatus that will deal with that, and we do have that.
 There is no way that we're not going to have capacity for a regulator to do an audit, do an inspection.
 In fact, very often when there's a serious problem that cannot be solved, the regulator should be in that facility or looking at what's happening on the ground.
 Boots on the ground is really important in relational regulation, and that's not soft because the regulator has got powers, and in fact more powers than before, under the new proposed model.

-Relational regulation I think offers particular benefits for older Australians, for everyone, but particularly older Australians, because being disconnected is one of the problems that older Australians have, and we saw that in the Royal Commission.
+Relational regulation I think offers particular benefits for Older people, for everyone, but particularly Older people, because being disconnected is one of the problems that Older people have, and we saw that in the Royal Commission.
 So it's about connections.
 It means that the problems that they have, the issues they want to raise, should be heard by someone and most importantly fixed very quickly.
 An older person doesn't want to have to go to the computer and write down a complaint and send it in and then wait weeks for it to be solved or for someone to come back.
 Really, the most respectful thing that we can do for our older citizens is to take their concerns seriously and realize that each day is very important to them and fix the problem as soon as we can.
 And I think we can do that very well with the relational regulation model.

 Could I ask everyone to become involved in this conversation?
 Now, let's not wait.
 I'd like to invite you all to have your voice heard and do so by going to the aged care engagement hub.
 There, you will be able to answer a questionnaire if you want, you can put in a submission, and I believe there are going to be workshops as well.
 And we'd really like you to join in and tell us what you think.
 How can we ensure that the voices of everyone who is involved, who's in this regulatory community, are heard and respected, and we move towards our shared goal of better care for elderly Australians.